Affine highest weight categories and quantum affine Schur-Weyl duality of Dynkin quiver types: Central completion of convolution algebra

-\item As a generalization of Theorem \ref{Thm:HL}, Leclerc-Plamondon \cite{LP13} established some equivariant isomorphisms between graded quiver varieties $\M_{0}^{\bullet}(\hlam)$ associated with certain $\ell$-dominant weights $\hlam \in \lP^{+}_{\Z}$ and the spaces of representations of the repetitive algebra $\widehat{\C Q}$ of the quiver $Q$ whose dimension vector corresponds to $\hlam$.
-For this generalized choice of $\hlam \in \lP^{+}_{\Z}$, the completed convolution algebra $\hK^{\G(\hlam)}(Z^{\bullet}(\hlam))$ still becomes affine quasi-hereditary.
-In fact, it is isomorphic to the completion of the geometric extension algebra associated to $\pi : \M^{\bullet}(\hlam) \to \M_{0}^{\bullet}(\hlam)$ discussed as above, and we can apply \cite[Theorem 4.7]{McNamara17}.
-However, in this generalized setting, Theorem \ref{Thm:main} (\ref{Thm:main:HL}) does not hold.
-In particular, standard modules of $\hK^{\G(\hlam)}(Z^{\bullet}(\hlam))$ are not always isomorphic to the deformed local Weyl modules in such a general setting.
-They are because an analogue of Lemma \ref{Lem:red} does not hold in general.
-In this sense, Theorem \ref{Thm:main} is a special phenomenon for our setting. \end{enumerate} \end{Rem}

-In the remainder of this section, we show the $\Ext$-orthogonality between deformed local Weyl modules and dual local Weyl modules.
-Note that the dual local Weyl module $W^{\vee}(\hmu)$ corresponding to $\hmu \in \lP^{+}_{Q, \beta}$ actually belongs to $\Cc_{Q, \beta}$ by Proposition \ref{Prop:dualWeyl} and Theorem \ref{Thm:main} (\ref{Thm:main:HL}).
+In the remainder of this section, we show the $\Ext$-orthogonality between deformed local Weyl modules and dual local Weyl modules in the category $\hCc_{Q, \beta}$.
+Note that the dual local Weyl module $W^{\vee}(\hmu)$ associated with $\hmu \in \lP^{+}_{Q, \beta}$ actually belongs to $\hCc_{Q, \beta}$ by Proposition~\ref{Prop:dualWeyl} and Theorem~\ref{Thm:main} (\ref{Thm:main:HL}).